-At the request of Mr. H. W. Fleming, geophysicist for the Company, an induced polarization and resistivity survey has been carried out on the J. W. Claim Group in the Jack Wilson Creek Area of British Columbia for Kennco Explorations (Western) Ltd. The property is in the Liard Mining Division, in the southwest quadrant of the 1° quadrilateral whose southeast corner is at 57°N-131°W.
+At the request of Mr. H. W. Fleming, geophysicist for the Company, an induced polarization and resistivity survey has been carried out on the Gordon Claim Group, in the Limpoke Area of British Columbia, for Kennco Explorations (Western) Ltd. The property is in the Liard Mining Division, in the northwest quadrant of the one degree quadrilateral whose southeast corner is at 57°N - 131°W.

-Jack Wilson Creek flows through the center of the area of interest, and a geochemical anomaly for copper has previously been located in the area.
-In addition, an outcrop containing copper mineralization has been found at approximately 125N on the base line.
-The induced polarization survey was planned to determine, if possible, the extent of the mineralized zone seen in the outcrop, and to locate any other zones of similar mineralization that might be present.
+Limpoke Creek flows through the center of the property, and a geochemical anomaly for copper has previously been located in the area.
+Grids have been surveyed on both sides of Limpoke Creek; the induced polarization survey was planned to locate, and outline, any zones of metallic mineralization that might be the source of the geochemical highs.